seberm/awesome-vim-bindings/README.md

 l - go to win on the right
-L - go to next widnow (same as Tab) r - run a program f - change to fullscreen m - maximize window n - minimize window (TODO - restoring window) i - switch to INSERT mode s - switch windows
+L - go to next widnow (same as Tab) r - run a program f - change to fullscreen - DEPRECATED m - maximize window - DEPRECATED - will be used for saving client into register (see TODOS) n - minimize window (TODO - restoring window) i - switch to INSERT mode s - switch windows